whoeverknows/slimDRKG_intern/README.md

 [train_triplets_embedding.ipynb](https://github.com/whoeverknows/slimDRKG_intern/blob/master/train_triplets_embeddings.ipynb)

 ## Drug Repurposing Examples Using Pretrained Model
-We use dglke_predict command (in DGLKE library) to perform link prediction, which aims to predict the missing h or t for a relation fact triplet (h,r,t).
+We use [dglke_predict](https://dglke.dgl.ai/doc/predict.html) command (in DGLKE library) to perform link prediction, which aims to predict the missing *h* or *t* for a relation fact triplet __(h,r,t)__.
 We present a drug repurposing example of using pretrained DRKG model.
-In the example, we used two of Novartis AG's top 10 drugs based on revenue in 2019, Entresto and Gilenya.
-For each drug, we predict the missing compound_treat_disease tails; and get the top ranked disease.
+In the example, we used two of Novartis AG's top 10 drugs based on revenue in 2019, [Entresto](https://www.drugbank.ca/unearth/q?utf8=%E2%9C%93&searcher=drugs&query=Entresto) and [Gilenya](https://www.drugbank.ca/drugs/DB08868).
+For each drug, we predict the missing compound_treat_disease tails; and get the top ranked diseases name.
 Link prediction details are shown in the following notebook.

 [Entity Prediction for Drug Re-purpose.ipynb](https://github.com/whoeverknows/slimDRKG_intern/blob/master/Entity%20Prediction%20for%20Drug%20Re-purpose.ipynb)

 ### Link Prediction Result
 For [Entresto](https://www.drugbank.ca/unearth/q?utf8=%E2%9C%93&searcher=drugs&query=Entresto), [Sacubitril](https://www.drugbank.ca/drugs/DB09292) is used in combination with [Valsartan](https://www.drugbank.ca/drugs/DB00177), serving as a prodrug neprilysin inhibitor to reduce the risk of cardiovascular events in patients with chronic heart failure (NYHA Class II-IV) and reduced ejection fraction.
-The top ranked diseases that we predicted are listed as:
+The top ranked diseases we predicted are listed as:
 - Sacubitril: congenital pain insensitivity, congenital, Hypothermia, Retinal Diseases, Overactive Urinary Bladder, Kidney Diseases, Diabetes Mellitus.
 - Valsartan: hypertension, abdominal aortic aneurysm, diabetes mellitus.

 For [Gilenya](https://www.drugbank.ca/drugs/DB08868), Fingolimod is a sphingosine 1-phosphate receptor modulator for the treatment of relapsing-remitting multiple sclerosis.
 It was developed by Novartis and initially approved by the FDA in 2010.
 The top ranked diseases that we predicted are listed as:

 - Fingolimod: Muscular Diseases, Nausea, Van der Woude syndrome, Parkinson Disease, Neoplasms , Optic Nerve Diseases, Metabolic Diseases, Cholestasis
+## Acknowledge
+The project uses public data sources and codes (including [COVID-19 DRKG](https://github.com/gnn4dr/DRKG#drug-repurposing-knowledge-graph-drkg) and [Hetionet/Rephetio](https://think-lab.github.io/p/rephetio/)).
+This project belongs to the US Pharma HEOR Data Science Team @ Novartis.